E7 launches 1 May 2026 · Microsoft 365 price update July 2026

 Conditional Access Policy Architecture

-Design your CA policy framework on paper before you configure it in the tenant.
-Adopt the Microsoft recommended three-tier model: a Baseline layer (applying to all users), a Privileged layer (applying to administrator accounts), and a Workload layer (application-specific policies).
-Define a naming convention — for example: CA-[TIER]-[NUMBER]-[SCOPE]-[CONTROL].
-Define your exclusion strategy — emergency access accounts must always be explicitly excluded.
+Design your CA framework on paper before configuring it.
+Adopt the three-tier model: Baseline (all users), Privileged (admin accounts), Workload (application-specific).
+Define a naming convention — e.g. CA-[TIER]-[NUMBER]-[SCOPE]-[CONTROL].
+Emergency access accounts must always be explicitly excluded.

 Section 06